When To Take Creatine for Brain Health, Muscle Recovery & More

 Improve hydration status due to creatine's ability to increase water retention in muscle cells, which may benefit overall athletic performance and exercise endurance ( 2012 )

-Currently, most scientific evidence has focused on the potential benefits and side effects of creatine supplementation and there isn’t much evidence to help us understand when’s the best time to take it.
+Currently, most scientific evidence has focused on the potential benefits and side effects of creatine and there isn’t much evidence to help us understand when’s the best time to take the supplement.

 Existing studies have conflicting results, likely due to different methods used and unique participant characteristics.
 Therefore, adjusting creatine intake based on exercise timing isn't currently backed by strong evidence.